avidal/django-organizations/README.md

 * If the user is a superuser, return every permission
 * If the user is in a SuperRole which grants a given permission, they have access.
+* If the supplied object is an Organization, then it is equivalent to below, where they have that permission if they are a member of the organization supplied, and they are in a Role that provides that permission through that organization.
 * If the user is in the organization that the object is attached to, and they are in a role for that organization that provides that permission, they have access.